 Summer Company 2021

 Hurray!
-We are pleased to announce Frog in Hand's 2021 Summer Company, our fourth year running this program.
-We can't wait for you to meet our newest Summer Company members and share with you what we have planned for this summer!
+We are pleased to present Frog in Hand's 2021 Summer Company, our fourth year running this program.

 Ten incredible dancers: